 How To Handle The One Toxic Co-Op Board MemberHow To Handle The One Toxic Co-Op Board Member

-If you have that one toxic co-op board member who is making everyone miserable, either through unjust objections or causing fights during board members, it’s probably time to remove them.
+If you have that one toxic co-op board member who makes everyone miserable, either through unjust objections or causing fights among board members, it’s probably time to remove them.

 Before doing anything, check your co-op’s bylaws.
 The bylaws typically will have a few sections on co-op board member removal and how to handle them.
 It will be your rule book and guide to dealing with this in your building.

 The bylaws will typically state what good cause is for removing this board member.